 The following steps indicate the range of options open to the School and are dependent on the severity and/or frequency of the incident(s).
-At the lowest level the aim will be to resolve the situation and reestablish reasonable relationships and acceptable behaviour as quickly as possible.
+At the lowest level the aim will be to resolve the situation and reestablish reasonable relationships and acceptable behaviour.
 Options to help resolve the bullying should also be considered, such as a change of House.
-However, all or any will be used at the discretion of the Senior Deputy Head and the Head.
+However, all or any will be used at the discretion of the Deputy Head Pastoral and the Head.